Kyrgyzstan’s ex-president arrested after violent clashes

 The violence has raised the threat of a new round of turmoil in the ex-Soviet nation, which borders China and hosts a Russian military air base.
 Kyrgyzstan’s first two presidents after independence were both driven from office by riots.

-Almazbek Atambayev, who was in office from 2011 to 2017, accused his successor and one-time protégé Sooronbai Jeenbekov of fabricating false criminal charges against him to stifle criticism.
+Almazbek Atambayev, who was in office from 2011 to 2017, accused his successor and protégé, current President Sooronbai Jeenbekov, of fabricating false criminal charges against him to stifle criticism.
 He urged his supporters to rally Thursday in the capital, Bishkek, to demand Jeenbekov’s resignation.

 Atambayev’s supporters took six policemen as hostages, but released them Thursday.

-Shopping malls and other businesses shut down Thursday ahead of the planned rallies, reflecting fears of widespread looting that accompanied earlier violence.
+Police returned in bigger numbers Thursday and used water cannons and stun grenades to overwhelm Atambayev’s supporters and arrest him.
+Atambayev was driven to the headquarters of the State National Security Committee in the capital.

-But instead of rallying in the capital, Atambayev’s supporters changed course and headed back to his countryside residence to fend off a new attempt to arrest him.
-However, thousands of police armed with water cannons and stun grenades eventually overwhelmed their resistance.
+About 1,000 Atambayev supporters later arrived in Bishkek and tried to rally outside the presidential office, but police quickly dispersed them with tear gas and stun grenades.
+Police also tightened controls on the city’s fringes and clashed with other pro-Atambayev supporters who were trying to drive into the capital.

-Atambayev dismissed a slew of charges, including corruption and the expropriation of property, as “absurd.”
+Shopping malls and other businesses shut down Thursday, reflecting fears of widespread looting that accompanied earlier violence.

 Addressing an emergency parliament session called to discuss the crisis, Jeenbekov said Atambayev should face charges for firing at police.

-Russia’s foreign intelligence chief Sergei Naryshkin warned that the tensions have reached a “dangerous scale” and Foreign Ministry spokeswoman Maria Zakharova urged the conflicting parties to show “responsibility and common sense.”
+Russian foreign intelligence chief Sergei Naryshkin warned that the tensions have reached a “dangerous scale” and Foreign Ministry spokeswoman Maria Zakharova urged the two sides to show “responsibility and common sense.”

 Atambayev traveled to Russia last month and met with Russian President Vladimir Putin in an apparent attempt to rally support, but the Russian leader later reaffirmed that Moscow was committed to working with Jeenbekov.